fvlgnn/timbrapp-extension/README.md

     *   Click on the notification or the extension icon with the **red badge**.
         *   **If the URL of the HR portal has been set**, TimbrApp Extension will open it for you.
         *   **If the URL of the HR portal has NOT been set**, you will have to manually clock in on the device. **Important:** Remember to click on the notification or the icon after clocking in to reset the reminder.

+### Privacy

+Your privacy is a priority.
+TimbrApp Extension is designed with user privacy in mind:

+*   **No data collection:** The extension does not collect any personal data, nor information about your browsing activity.
+*   **No external services:** TimbrApp does not use remote services or scripts for its operation.
+*   **No data transmission:** The extension does not transmit any information to third parties.
+*   **Security guaranteed:** TimbrApp is a secure extension that does not compromise your privacy.

 ### Contributing